SciresM/nx_secmon_ida_loader/README.md

 Additionally, using the same emulation techniques it automatically labels entrypoint, exception vectors, and SMC tables (+ all entries in the tables).

+To use, decrypt the `package1` firmware package, and load.

 Note: use of this script requires unicorn to be installed.